 “The external world wants to see you five years ago, the way you were, and the only proof-point they’re willing to look for is sort of what happened yesterday,” Riccitiello said on July 17 at the Fortune Brainstorm technology conference in Aspen, Colorado.

-The company’s sales (EA) of games sold on Facebook Inc.’s social network, mobile and other platforms will grow to $1.7 billion this year from $1.2 billion last year and from nothing a few years ago, Riccitiello said.
-A year ago Electronic Arts agreed to buy PopCap Games to extend its drive into online titles that compete against Zynga Inc. (ZNGA), the biggest casual-games application developer on Facebook.
+The company’s sales (EA:US) of games sold on Facebook Inc.’s social network, mobile and other platforms will grow to $1.7 billion this year from $1.2 billion last year and from nothing a few years ago, Riccitiello said.
+A year ago Electronic Arts agreed to buy PopCap Games to extend its drive into online titles that compete against Zynga Inc. (ZNGA:US), the biggest casual-games application developer on Facebook.

 Riccitiello, in a July 17 interview on CNBC, called his company’s shares “a buying opportunity” over the next 12 months as digital sales grow and makers of home video-game consoles begin shipping new machines for the first time in six years, beginning this fall with Nintendo Co.’s Wii U.

 “There is a perception among investors that the game industry is tough to invest in right now and they’re looking for the winners and they’re looking for the catalysts,” he said.

 To contact the reporter on this story: Cliff Edwards in San Francisco at email@example.com

 To contact the editor responsible for this story: Anthony Palazzo at firstname.lastname@example.org